amymehta/Repo1/journal.md

 ### Date: 7/25/2023

 #### Tasks Accomplished
-- Worked on python coding assignment
+- Worked on Python coding assignment

 #### Things I Learned
 - Got more familiar with how collab works